-In line with Cancer Council SA's SunSmart guidelines, sun protection measures are in place from the 1st.
-August until 30th April, and whenever UV radiation levels are 3 and above at other times.
+This policy applies to the whole school community, including Preschool, primary school, OSHC and Vacation Care, on and off site, across all campuses.
+In line with Cancer Council SA's SunSmart guidelines, sun protection measures are in place from the 1 August until 30 April, and whenever UV radiation levels are 3 and above at other times.
 It is highly recommended that UV radiation levels are monitored, particularly from May to July as they may still be 3 or above depending on your location.
-Cancer Council also recommends that particular care should be taken between 10.00 am and 3.00 pm, when the radiation levels are at their highest.
+Cancer Council also recommends that particular care should be taken during the peak UV radiation times of the day, when the UV radiation levels are at their highest.